Counseling and Advisory

 With this program, we teach students that they are strong enough and smart enough to resolve their own minor problems.
 Students develop the skills to identify problems, the source of the problem, and how to resolve it.
 They learn strategies to create understanding and make choices.
 They also identify when it is necessary to seek adult intervention.

 By using Kelso’s Choice students develop effective problem-solving skills that they can use again and again.
 Knowing what to do will help students reduce the stress and number of conflicts they have at school and at home.
 For more information on implementing Kelso’s Choices in the home, visit Kelso’s Choice on the web.

 Secondary School Advisory Program

-Each Secondary grade level has an designated Advisor, and Advisory classes meet Wednesday and Friday afternoons.
+Each Secondary grade level has a designated Advisor, and Advisory classes meet weekly.
 Advisory curriculum at each grade level provides social, emotional, academic and behavioral support to all students, and includes: